Editor’s Note: Content is updated with additional information under the section, “Benefits of Using Castor Oil for Skin“.

 Reduces Signs of Skin Aging

 Aging doesn’t really have to take a toll on your skin.
 Keep a youthful complexion by sticking to a natural skin care routine using castor oil.
 As it absorbs into the skin, it helps boost the body’s collagen and elastin production.
 These are the two main elements why skin stays young.
 Elastin keeps skin resilient while collagen keeps it plump and smooth.

 As you age, your body’s production of collagen and elastin drops.
 With regular use of castor oil for skin, you can reduce the common signs of skin aging such as fine lines, dark spots, and wrinkles.

 Acne can be quite a trouble, especially among teens.
 It can appear almost anywhere in the body such as on the face, neck, back, and chest.
 Castor oil makes a great natural treatment for acne.
 With a high content of ricinoleic acid, the oil works by reducing the swelling and redness of the acne.
 It contains antibacterial property that prevents further bacterial growth as well.
-Apply it regularly on acne prone skin to prevent further breakouts.
+Apply it to affected areas every night to reduce inflammation in a few weeks.

 Fades Stretch Marks

 Stretch marks are common among women after childbirth.
 Using castor oil on the affected area helps fade the stretch marks away.
 Castor oil moisturizes and lubricates the skin thoroughly.
 This promotes healing and lightening of scars.
 Continued use of castor oil helps rebuild damaged skin tissues and slowly restore normal skin over time.